Fixed Feelings

 Eamon Lucas (15/10/1992, USA)

-‘’You show up and do your qualifying.
+‘’You show up and do your qualification.
 No UCI, just show up and proof it.’’

 The open elite category is, like the title says, open to anybody who dares.
 Qualifying for the finals is done through heats, with about four of those heats to complete to get to the final.
 In every heat, the top 20 proceeds.
 At the end of the day you are looking at a final with about 100 guys.
 Besides qualifying it is also important to get the right grid position, just like in the motorsport.
 In between heats there are time trials for this purpose.